| The Rev'd Dr Geoffrey Udall |

 "Hundreds of client gardeners now come to Thrive, working with our horticultural therapists in order to feel better both physically and mentally.

 "The estate he bequeathed is home to our head office, known as The Geoffrey Udall Centre, where therapists work alongside office staff, fundraisers and our training team.
-And it’s where we provide administrative support to our three regional centres in Battersea Park, London, Kings Heath Park, Birmingham and Saltwell Park, Gateshead.
+And it’s where we provide administrative support to our regional centres in Battersea Park, London and Kings Heath Park, Birmingham.

 Thrive began as the Society for Horticultural Therapy and Rural Training in Frome (HT) in 1978 and was initially set up by Chris Underhill MBE